-Pomegranates are a delicious fruit thats seeds resemble little red jewels, they look and taste great when used in the cooking certain exotic dishes, or sprinkled onto salads.
+Pomegranates are a delicious fruit and their seeds resemble little red jewels, they look and taste great when used in the cooking certain exotic dishes, or sprinkled onto salads.
 They have a whopping 100+ phytochemicals, and have been used medicinally for thousands of years.

-Read on for 16 quick and interesting facts about pomegranate health benefits and see what a powerful super food they are when it comes to boosting health and vitality, AND for keeping wrinkles at bay!
+Read on for pomegranate health benefits -16 quick and interesting facts, and see what a powerful super food they are when it comes to boosting health and vitality, AND for keeping wrinkles at bay!

 Antioxidants in general are fundamental to good health, and need to be consumed in abundance if you want to feel simply amazing from the inside out, and let’s face it – who doesn’t?